krisshen/vue3-learning/README.md

 - methods

-  `methods` property from js can be invoked in html, it consists of js functions
+  `methods` property from js can be invoked in html, it consists of js functions, better to use `methods` in events binding.

   <details>
     <summary>html sample</summary>